 It’s prudent for food facilities to begin redesigning their labeling now, as the process of designing, printing, and relabeling can take some time.
 Relabeling early will allow for a smooth and efficient transition from old to new labeling within the time allotted by FDA.

 Registrar Corp’s Labeling and Ingredient Review Specialists can help food facilities update their labels to comply with FDA’s new rules.
 Along with updating a facility’s Nutrition Facts Label, Registrar Corp will review all aspects of a food’s labeling, including ensuring any claims made are within FDA’s boundaries to do so.
-For more information, contact +1-757-224-0177 or chat with a Regulatory Advisor 24-hours a day at www.registrarcorp.com/livehelp.
+For more information, complete the form below or contact +1-757-224-0177.
+You may also chat with a Regulatory Advisor 24-hours a day at www.registrarcorp.com/livehelp.

 Filed under: Food & Beverages |